 Read also: Mary Moraa, Kenyan commonwealth athlete

 Kristina celebrates her birthday on April 4.
 Her year of birth is 1952.
-She was 70 years old as of 2022.
+She is 71 years old.

 Wambui Kenyatta Pratt Education